 You Must Give Notice

 All evictions require that you give your tenant notice before taking action.
-The first notice sets a limited time for your tenant to pay you or to stop the troublesome behavior.
-In both cases, if your tenant does not comply with the demands in your notice, you can then file a lawsuit to evict.
-Skarbek Law Offices can prepare these notices for you, and will review a notice prepared by you free of charge.
+The first notice sets a limited time for your tenant to pay you, to stop the troublesome behavior, or to move out.
+In all cases, if your tenant does not comply with the demands in your notice, you can then file a lawsuit to evict.
+Skarbek Law Offices can prepare these notices for you and will review a notice prepared by you free of charge.

 Removing Your Tenant Is a Separate Step

-If you win the eviction lawsuit, the court will order your tenant to leave, usually by issuing a “Writ of Possession.”
-If your tenant doesn’t move out voluntarily in a certain number of days, the sheriff will use the writ to forcibly remove the person from your property.
+If you win the eviction lawsuit, the court will order your tenant to leave by issuing a “Writ of Possession.”
+If your tenant does not move out voluntarily in a certain number of days, the sheriff will use the writ to forcibly remove the person from your property.

-Please check out what our clients say about us on Yelp!
+Please check out what Brian’s clients say about him on Yelp!